Ayushkumaryadav1804/weather_prediction/README.md

 ## Description

-This project predicts the temperature for the next day using machine learning.
-The goal of the project is to build a model that can accurately predict the temperature for a given day based on historical weather data.
+This project predicts the temperature for the next day using python.
+The goal of the project is to build a model that can accurately predict the temperature for a given city based on open weather API data.

-## Dataset

-The dataset used in this project is the Global Historical Climatology Network (GHCN) Daily dataset, which can be downloaded from the National Oceanic and Atmospheric Administration (NOAA) website at https://www.ncei.noaa.gov/data/global-historical-climatology-network-daily/access/.
-The dataset contains daily temperature readings for various weather stations around the world.

 ## Requirements

 - Python 3.x
-- Jupyter Notebook
-- Pandas
-- Scikit-learn
-- Matplotlib

-## Installation

-1. Clone the repository: `git clone https://github.com/username/repo.git`
-2. Navigate to the project directory: `cd repo`
-3. Install the required packages: `pip install -r requirements.txt`

 ## Usage

-1. Open the `WeatherPrediction.ipynb` notebook in Jupyter Notebook.
+1. Open the `doc1.py`
-2. Follow the steps outlined in the notebook to preprocess the data, train and test the weather prediction model.
+2. Follow the steps outlined in the file.
-3. To use the trained model to predict the temperature for a new day, run the `predict_weather.py` script with the desired date as an argument.
-For example, `python predict_weather.py 2023-03-18`.

 ## Credits

-This project was created by John Doe as part of the Data Science course at XYZ University.
-The weather prediction model was built using the Scikit-learn library.
+This project was created by Ayushkumar Yadav as part of my personal project.
+The weather prediction model was built using the python.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.